hardvester/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 - Fits too well with the training data
 - When the model performs great on the input(training) data but poorly on the test data
 - Correction for overfitting:
         - Regularization, which limits the amount of data captured.
+The higher the degree of the regularization, the more you can prevent overfitting.

 ### Underfitting
 - When the model performs poorly on the input(training) data but great on the test data.